St Hilary – St Hilary’s Church

 Current state

-Among the elements of today’s church, the porch is an early modern addition, as well as a large part of the windows renovated in the 19th century.
-The original window from the 12/13th century has been preserved in the northern wall of the chancel.
-The chancel arch separating the nave from the presbytery is also dated to the earliest period of the temple’s existence.
-Inside the church, there are effigies from the 14th and 15th centuries (Thomas Basset, who died in 1423, and a member of the de Cardiff family).
+Among the elements of today’s church, the porch is an early modern addition, as well as a large part of the windows renewed in the 19th century.
+A lancet-shaped 14th-century window has survived in the north wall of the chancel.
+The rood arch separating the nave from the chancel also dates to the earliest period of the church’s existence.
+Inside the church, Gothic arcades between the nave and aisle, an arcade under the tower, and tombstones of Thomas Basset and a member of the de Cardiff family from the 14th and 15th centuries have survived.

 bibliography: